swiftlang/swift/docs/TextFormatting.rst

 (Non-Debug) Printing
 ....................

-The ``Printable`` protocol provides a "pretty" textual representation that can be distinct from the debug format.
+The ``CustomStringConvertible`` protocol provides a "pretty" textual representation that can be distinct from the debug format.
 For example, when ``s`` is a ``String``, ``s.format()`` returns the string itself, without quoting.

-Conformance to ``Printable`` is explicit, but if you want to use the ``debugFormat()`` results for your type's ``format()``, all you need to do is declare conformance to ``Printable``; there's nothing to implement::
+Conformance to ``CustomStringConvertible`` is explicit, but if you want to use the ``debugFormat()`` results for your type's ``format()``, all you need to do is declare conformance to ``CustomStringConvertible``; there's nothing to implement::

-  /// \brief A thing that can be print()ed and toString()ed. protocol Printable : DebugPrintable {
+  /// \brief A thing that can be print()ed and toString()ed. protocol CustomStringConvertible : CustomDebugStringConvertible {
     typealias PrintRepresentation: Streamable = DebugRepresentation

     /// \brief produce a "pretty" textual representation.